1ARdotNO/wintuner-actions/README.md

 # wintuner-actions
-Automated run of Wintuner for Gtihub actions
+Automated run of Wintuner for Gtihub actions,

+> [!CAUTION]
+> Running this for production on public runners might be risky, recommended to run on local runners in a high security context!

 # Usage